bjeptum/alx-system_engineering-devops/0x09-web_infrastructure_design/3-scale_up.md

 [Diagram]()

 This is a scaled up web infrastructure.
 There are no Single Point of Failures(SPOFs) and each of the major components have been moved to separate GNU?Linux Servers.
-SSl protection would not be terminated at teh load-balancer and each server's network is protected with a firewall and they are also monitored.
+SSL protection would not be terminated at the load-balancer and each server's network is protected with a firewall and they are also monitored.

 **Specifications**